AishwaryaCodes/Movie-Recommender-App/README.md

 **Future Scope**

-The Movies Recommender App has significant potential for further enhancements:
+The Movies Recommender App has significant potential for further enhancements:<br>
    1) User Login and Watchlist: Add user authentication and allow users to save recommended movies to a personal watchlist.<br>
    2) Recommendation Algorithms: Upgrade the recommendation engine to include collaborative filtering or deep learning-based models for improved accuracy.<br>
    3) Multilingual Support: Add support for movie recommendations and posters in multiple languages to cater to a global audience.<br>